 Staff and students who are exposed to a case of COVID-19 outside of the school classroom, including social settings, athletics, workplaces, and household exposures, will likely be required to quarantine, pursuant to statutory and regulatory public health authority.
 Students participating in high-risk activities (such as unmasked indoor athletic competitions) and individuals who are at higher risk for severe infection will be strongly encouraged to get vaccinated for their own protection.

 Individuals at higher risk for severe disease

 Individuals should discuss their personal risk factors with their health care providers.
 Individuals determined to be at higher risk for severe disease should get vaccinated as soon as they are eligible in consultation with their health care provider.
 If these individuals are not eligible for vaccination, or vaccination is not medically advised, serial testing and masking indoors is strongly recommended.
-Schools may consider masking requirements, ventilation improvements, and other protective measures when they serve or employ large numbers of high-risk or vulnerable individuals.
+Schools may consider universal masking requirements, ventilation improvements, and other protective measures when they serve or employ large numbers of high-risk or vulnerable individuals.

 Positive cases and outbreaks

 As described above, all positive cases will be required to isolate and stay home to protect others, pursuant to statutory and regulatory public health authority.
 Once a school has an outbreak that impacts multiple classrooms, school leadership should work with their local public health authority to determine what additional mitigation strategies may be necessary.
-Additional mitigation strategies may include: masking indoors, distancing, testing and contact tracing, and quarantine of close contacts.
+Additional mitigation strategies may include: universal masking indoors, distancing, testing and contact tracing, and quarantine of close contacts.